leodido/ng-caret-aware/README.md

 #### Note

-Directly changing the scope caret variable (e.g., `$scope.caret += 1`) can lead to inconsistencies in the API methods due to the nature of AngularJS digest cycle.
+Directly changing the scope caret variable - e.g., `$scope.caret += 1` - can lead to inconsistencies in the API methods due to the nature of AngularJS digest cycle.

-Use the APIs!
+**Use the APIs!**

 Installation
 ------------